Looking for a classic recipe for authentic Jambalaya? Get ready for this delicious Cajun favorite, made simple and soulful.

 - 1/2 lb boneless & skinless chicken thighs chopped

-- 1 lb cajun andouille sausage chopped
+- 1 lb Cajun andouille sausage chopped

 - 1 cup cooked ham diced